This content is under review and may not reflect current legislation and Codes.

 - the consumer agrees otherwise

 - the provider decides it is reasonable to do so given the circumstances, for example to prevent a further increase in the debt owed,

 and the provider is unable to contact the consumer using reasonable steps.
 A provider must not sell a debt during a financial hardship arrangement.
-See our position statement Collecting overdue charges for more information about suspending credit management.
+See our guidance Collecting overdue charges -in detail for more information about suspending credit management.